marchage/tarotmoji/README.md

 ### Discovered Errata

-- 72 ipv 80-something kaarten waaruit gekozen werd
+- 72 in stead of [78 cards](https://www.quora.com/How-many-cards-are-in-a-Tarot-deck-Is-there-a-standard-number-of-cards) from which was chosen
-- missing reversed indicator bij readings
+- missing reversed indicator in past present future readings

 ### Features